 - To include fallback text that displays if a user doesn’t have a value for the custom property, select Property fallback support.
 Select Add custom text and then enter the fallback value.
 Or select Don’t show if you don’t want the content to display for that user.

 Adding your notification content

 To add or edit your push notification content from the campaign build screen, on the Content block, select add + or edit .

-Some options in the Content editor apply to all users, such as Message and Custom buttons.
+Some sections in the Content editor apply to all users, such as Message.
 Other content is restricted by platform, such as a GIF for iOS media or Android extended notification content.
 If you select a single platform when setting up the campaign, the Content editor displays only the options that apply to that platform.

 As you add your content, it displays in the device preview on the right side of the editor.
 Select the relevant platform icon and option from the list to view how the content looks in Lock screen, Extended view, or Banner.

 We’ll start with how to add basic notification content that applies to all platforms.
 Then we’ll cover how to add custom buttons and platform-specific options.
 Finally, we’ll review how to add advanced options like custom properties and alert sounds.